A qualified coach will meet the following requirements:

 3. Coaches will treat all players, parents, coaches, referees, and others associated with DSL programs with respect including addressing players and referees in a positive manner.
 There shall be no dissent between players and/or coaches and the referee.
 Questioning a referee is considered dissent.
 All coaches are responsible for the actions of his or her spectators, specifically abuse of referees.
 Under no circumstances will a coach use physical force and/or verbal abuse with players from any team.

-4. Coaches will refrain from the use of alcohol, tobacco and profanity around children.
+4. Coaches will refrain from the use of alcohol, tobacco, vaping and profanity around children.

 5. Coaches will provide players with an atmosphere that develops an appreciation of the game of soccer; which emphasizes the value of sportsmanship, effort, and the fun of the game; and which keeps winning and losing in proper perspective.